FaridMaged/CBIO310-CBIO311-Project/README.md

 # CBIO310-CBIO311-Project  VIDEO PRESENTATION: https://shorturl.at/LqTSf
+#COVID-19 and multiple sclerosis (MS) exhibit overlapping molecular mechanisms that may contribute to their disease progression.
+This study utilized gene expression datasets to identify differentially expressed genes (DEGs) and performed Gene Set Enrichment Analysis (GSEA) to uncover shared pathways.
 #[This documentation will be as concise as possible]
 #1-The GEO2R Accession numbers for the data used: Multiple sclerosis: GSE137143 and SARS-COV2: GSE172114
 #2-Highlighted two groups for each accession number (Control and Sample) to compare their data separately, GEO2R provided most plots, except volcano plot & heatmap which were created using R later.